-Isaiah 66:2 To this man will I look, even him who is of contrite spirit, and him who trembles at My word.
+Isaiah 66:2 "But on this one will I look: On him who is poor and of a contrite spirit, and who trembles at My word."

-Now let me show you yet another practical way that fear produces good fruit.
-There are a number or words that are related to each other either as to meaning or usage.
+Let me show you yet another practical way that fear produces good fruit.
+There are a number of words that are related to each other either as to meaning or usage.
 They may not mean exactly the same, but they are close enough that we may switch them back and forth depending on the circumstance.
 We call them synonyms.

 Now turn with me to I Peter 3 and verse 7.
 Here we find this in a section on marriage:

-I Peter 3:7 Likewise, husbands dwell with them according to knowledge, giving honor unto the wife, as unto the weaker vessel; and as being heirs together of the grace of life so that your prayers be not hindered.
+I Peter 3:7 Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, so that your prayers may not be hindered.

 We read the word "honor."
 Do you know what this word means in the Greek?
 It is quite similar to the English meaning, but it means literally "to place a value upon."
 Honor means to place a value upon.

-Now let me ask you another question: What do you do—what is your attitude—toward those things that you hold to be precious because you have placed a value upon it?
-I don't care what somebody else has valued something, what is your estimation of what you consider to be valuable?
+Let me ask you another question: What do you do—what is your attitude—toward those things that you hold to be precious because you have placed a value upon it?
+I do not care what somebody else has valued something, what is your estimation of what you consider to be valuable?